mmtk/mmtk-core/tools/tracing/performance/README.md

 the allocation of the Mutex and record the stack trace (note that you might want to compile MMTk with `force-frame-pointers` to obtain better stack traces).

-### Measuring the distribution of `TracingProcessSlots` packet sizes (`packet_size`)
+### Measuring the distribution of `ProcessSlots` packet sizes (`packet_size`)

-Most of the GC time is spend in the transitive closure for tracing-based GCs, and MMTk performs transitive closure via the `TracingProcessSlots` work packet which visits slots in objects.
+Most of the GC time is spend in the transitive closure for tracing-based GCs, and MMTk performs transitive closure via the `ProcessSlots` work packet which visits slots in objects.
 This tool measures the distribution of the sizes (as the number of slots) of these work packets.

 Sample output:
 ```